On the Convergence of Numerical Integration as a Finite Matrix Approximation to Multiplication Operator: Introduction

 that is, a Gaussian quadrature approximation with weights $w_k$ and nodes $x_k$ never exceeds the true value of the integral for even monomials $x^{2\, m}$.
 We do not have this type of inequality in general but in special cases when all matrix elements are positive.
 We give examples of such cases.
-In those cases the convergence can still be proved for certain fast growing classes of functions such as exponentially bounded functions.
+In those cases, we can still prove convergence for certain fast-growing classes of functions such as exponentially bounded functions.

 A similar inequality to \eqref{eq:wx_ineq} also arises from Jensen's operator inequality when the outside function $f$ is an operator convex function.
-We use this type of inequality for proving convergence of improper integrals, where infinity of the integrand is attained at a finite endpoint of the integration interval.
+We use this type of inequality to prove convergence of improper integrals, where infinity of the integrand is attained at a finite endpoint of the integration interval.
+This type of singularity has been studied in, for example, \cite{Atkinson+Chien+Hansen:2021}.

-The main contributions of this article are: \begin{enumerate} \item We show that the theory of strong resolvent convergence can be used for analysing the convergence of matrix method of numerical integration when the inside function is unbounded. \item We extend the theory of convergence for functions of self-adjoint operators in a converging sequence from continuous and bounded functions to wider classes of discontinuous and unbounded functions. \item We show theoretically and by a numerical example that convergence holds for wider class of unbounded functions when the matrix elements are nonnegative. \item We also show the convergence of improper integrals on a finite endpoint for functions bounded by an operator convex function by using Jensen's operator inequality. \end{enumerate}
+The main contributions of this article are: \begin{enumerate} \item We use the theory of strong resolvent convergence for analysing the convergence of matrix method of numerical integration when the inside function is unbounded. \item We extend the theory of convergence for functions of self-adjoint operators in a converging sequence from continuous and bounded functions to wider classes of discontinuous and unbounded functions. \item We show theoretically and by a numerical example that convergence holds for a wider class of unbounded functions when the matrix elements are nonnegative. \item We also show the convergence of improper integrals on a finite endpoint for functions bounded by an operator convex function by using Jensen's operator inequality. \end{enumerate}

+The structure of the article is as follows: the key concepts are introduced in Section~\ref{sec:prelim}, the main results are presented in Section~\ref{sec:convergence}, numerical examples are presented in Section~\ref{sec:numerical-example}, and the conclusions are drawn in Section~\ref{sec:conclusions}.